ColombaLink/solid-css-git-http-backend-module/README.md

 * *UrlDpopWebIdExtractor*: Is an Authentification handler an needs to be configured in config/ldp/authentification an Example configuration can be seen in the file urldpop-dpop-bearer.json

-* *GitRequestHandler*: Is an LDP handler an needs to be configured in config/ldp/handler an Example configuration can be seen under config/ldp/handler/default.json.
-The GitRequestHandler itself is defined an configured in config/ldp/handler/git/operation-handler.json
+* *GitRequestHandler*: Is an Http handler an needs to be configured in config/http/handler an Example configuration can be seen in the backend under config/http/handler/git.json.
+The GitRequestHandler itself is defined an configured in config/http/handler/handlers/git-request-handler.json